yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/20-k-ary-trees/LAB.md

   * implement `insert(value)` and `remove()` methods on the class
   * implement `serialize()` and `deserialize()` methods on the class

-## Bonus Points:
+## Stretch Goals
-  * 2pts
 * implement Reverse Polish Notation using your Stack data structure
   * refer to the [Wiki](https://en.wikipedia.org/wiki/Reverse_Polish_notation) for more information on RPN

 #### Rubric:
   * Tests: 2pts